 May 17-23 is National Eosinophil Awareness Week, so I thought I would tell you a bit about what I have.

-Eosinophilic esophagitis (EoE) is an allergic inflammatory disease characterized by elevated eosinophils in the esophagus.
+Eosinophilic esophagitis (EoE) is an allergic inflammatory disease characterized by elevated eosinophils in the oesophagus.
 Basically, your body attacks itself.
 In my case, my esophagus is forming rings and closing itself.

 I have stopped taking the Lansoprazole.
 1) it’s expensive; 2) It’s not fixing the problem just temporary fixing it; 3) I really don’t like to be dependent on medicine, plus that medication has side effects too.
 I had one doctor tell me it’s ok to be on that for life, another said you should only be on it 2-3 years or it will destroy your stomach.
 Another reason this disease is so annoying, doctors don’t even know what the correct course of treatment is.
 So I have been taking care of myself through food, and I’m getting better, I find it so much more easy to think and concentrate on work.
 I still have good and bad days, and sometimes this disease is very hard to figure out cause it changes!!!
 I took another allergy test about a year and a half ago, and it revealed that I should also stay away from tree nuts and eggs.
 I know I need to go again, but I have been putting it off.
 In order to tell if anything is truly working you need to have a scope done and then more allergy testing, after 4 years of this cycle it gets kinda of annoying.